gchudnov/mindthegap/doc/themes/xdoc/README.md

 # make a stub to avoid `Error: Reason: `get_url`: Could not find or open file xdoc-bundle.min.js`
 # the proper file will be created on the second build
 touch "${XDOC_STATIC_DIR}/xdoc-bundle.min.js"

-# set the version of the application
-export XDOC_APP_VERSION_PATH=/path/to/version/file.sbt

 # build (1)
 npm run build